hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 If your device runs Android 6.0 (Marshmallow) or older, in order to connect using the strongSwan VPN client, you must make the following change on the VPN server: Edit `/etc/ipsec.d/ikev2.conf` on the server.
 Append `authby=rsa-sha1` to the end of the `conn ikev2-cp` section, indented by two spaces.
 Save the file and run `service ipsec restart`.
 </details>

-(Optional feature) You can choose to enable the "Always-on VPN" feature on Android.
-Launch the **Settings** app, go to Network & internet -> Advanced -> VPN, click the gear icon on the right of "strongSwan VPN Client", then enable the **Always-on VPN** and **Block connections without VPN** options.

 <details>
 <summary>
 If you manually set up IKEv2 without using the helper script, click here for instructions.